HL7/VhDir/pages/_includes/conformance.md

 1. Published: 2017-03-08
 1. Published by: Health Level Seven International US Realm Steering Committee

 The Section describes the expected capabilities of the  US Core Client which is responsible for creating and initiating the queries for information about an individual patient.
-The complete list of FHIR profiles, RESTful operations, and search parameters supported by US Core Servers are defined in the [Conformance requirements for the US Core Server section](#conformance-requirements-for-the-us-core-server).
+The complete list of FHIR profiles, RESTful operations, and search parameters supported by Validated Healthcare Directorys are defined in the [Conformance requirements for the Validated Healthcare Directory section](#conformance-requirements-for-the-us-core-server).
 US Core Clients have the option of choosing from this list to access necessary data based on their local use cases and other contextual requirements.

 #### Behavior